- Date : 13/02/2020

 If you are a salaried individual, your employer automatically deducts the requisite tax (reflecting in your Form 16) from your salary and deposits the aggregate tax to the state government.

-On the other hand, self-employed individuals such as lawyers, doctors, chartered accountants and other freelancers need to pay the Professional Tax to the government directly.
+On the other hand, self-employed individuals such as lawyers, doctors, chartered accountants and other freelancers need to pay the Professional Tax amount to the government directly.
 The same can be done either through the local commercial tax department or via the online mode.

+Professional tax rules vary as per the state.
 Every state has its own laws and regulations to govern Professional Tax in their domicile.
 However, a maximum cap of Rs 2500 has been set on Professional Tax as per Article 276 of the Indian Constitution.

 How to pay the professional tax?

-Professional Tax now comes under the purview of the Goods and Services Tax.
+Applicability of Professional Tax now comes under the purview of the Goods and Services Tax.
 Here is a step by step guide on how to pay your Professional Tax online:

 - Visit your state’s GST website and look for the ‘e-Payments’ tab.